 What is Biophilic Design?

-Biophilic Design is a bridge between interior design, nature and wellbeing.
-It takes the elements of nature that have a positive effect on us and reproduces them indoors, creating interiors that actively support our wellbeing.
+Biophilic Design is a bridge between design, nature and wellbeing.
+Translating the essence of nature into design solutions, it helps create spaces that actively support health and wellbeing.

 How does Biophilic Design work?

 - Nature in the Space: incorporating natural elements in design.

 - Nature of the Space: reproducing the layout of natural environments.

 View of natural elements from within the interior.

 Interactions with nature through other senses: sound, touch, smell and taste.

-Unpredictable and non-repetitive movements that happen in nature like birds chirping or leaves moving in a breeze.
+Unpredictable and non-repetitive movements recalling those happening in nature (birds chirping, leaves moving in a breeze...)

 Variability in air temperature and flow, changes in relative humidity and varying surface temperatures.

-Varying lighting intensities and light changes over time that recall the natural cycle of day and night.
+Varying lighting intensities and light changes over time evoking the natural cycle of day and night.

 Awareness of seasonal and temporal changes stimulated by design solutions.